I am a writer, teacher, organizer and public speaker with a passion for social and environmental justice.

 I edited two anthologies of world literature by women: Women Writing Resistance: Essays on Latin America and the Caribbean (South End Press, 2004), and African Women Writing Resistance: Contemporary Voices (University of Wisconsin Press, 2010) and have published and presented many papers on college campuses and at major conferences nationwide, on the politics and poetics of social and environmental justice in global women’s literature.

-I am currently finishing up what I call an “environmental memoir” entitled What I Forgot: A Purposeful Memoir of Personal and Planetary Transformation.
-Its affiliated workshop will be launched in March 2014 at the Berkshire Festival of Women Writers.
+I am currently finishing up what I call an “environmental memoir” entitled What I Forgot…and Why I Remembered: A Purposeful Memoir of Personal and Planetary Transformation.
+Its affiliated workshop will be launched in June 2014 at the Berkshire Festival of Women Writers.